mayurpohane17/StdCellList_sky130/README.md

 # vsdStdCellList_sky130
-This repository contains the standard cells designed for the characterization for the following tool ----- and the cells designed here are used as input to the characterization flow.
+This repository contains the standard cells designed for the characterization which uses NGSPICE for simulation , Magic for Layout, and Python scripts in conjunction with NGSPICE control commands to generate timing liberty files and the cells designed here are used as input to the characterization flow.